 You can use iCloud Drive to safely store documents in iCloud, so you can retrieve them when needed and access them from all of your computers, as well as iPhone, iPad, and iPod touch devices.
 If you like, you can have all the files in your desktop and documents folders stored automatically in iCloud Drive.
 See Use iCloud Drive to store documents.

 You can use iCloud Photos to safely store all the photos and videos in your photo library in iCloud, so you can retrieve them when needed and access them from all of your computers, iOS and iPadOS devices, and Apple TV, and on iCloud.com.
 See Use iCloud Photos to store photos in iCloud.

 CDs and DVDs

 You can create a burn folder that contains all your important files.
 Whenever you want to back up the latest versions of those files to a CD or DVD, simply open that burn folder, then click Burn.
-See Create and use a burn folder on Mac.
+See Create and use a burn folder.